janvodak/AspDotNetCore-ShoppingApp/docs/architecture-and-design.md

 * **Holistic Development Experience:** Developers working within the monorepo benefit from a holistic development experience.
 Changes and updates can be applied uniformly across all components, streamlining the development process.

-* **Consolidated Learning:** By choosing a monolithic architecture, learning efforts within a singular context is consolidated.
+* **Consolidated Learning:** By choosing a monorepo, learning efforts within a singular context is consolidated.
 This approach allows for a deeper understanding of the intricacies of each component and their interactions.

-While the industry trend often leans towards microservices and distributed architectures, our intentional embrace of a monolithic structure serves as a valuable learning exercise.
+While the industry trend often leans towards microservices and distributed architectures, our intentional embrace of a monorepo structure serves as a valuable learning exercise.
 It provides a controlled environment for experimenting with various techniques and technologies, fostering a comprehensive understanding of our system's intricacies.

 ## Software Architecture vs Software Design